LuCeHe/lucehe.github.io/manuscripts/english-today-doac/doac-english-today.md

 and signature would no longer look like the same family (sain, signėchėr), which is a cost that strictly phonetic systems always pay.
 The same is true of nation and national, of heal and health.
 Etymology on the page is a feature of the present spelling.
-Regular sound is a feature of Italian.
+Regular sound is a feature of Spanish, Italian, German, Finnish, and Hungarian.
 A reform cannot maximise both.

 Typing the marks is slower than typing plain a, e, i, o, u, even if it does not